|Olive Oil||2 cups|

 Once the sauce is visibly hot, place the chicken in the pot.
 Keep on medium-high heat for 1 hour.
 Stir the pot every 15 mins or so.

-After an hour, drop the heat back to an active simmer, put the lid on but slightly ajar to let steam out.
+After an hour, drop the heat back to an active simmer, put the lid on but slightly ajar to let a little steam out.
 Every time you take the lid off to stir the sauce, discard of any condensation to make the sauce thicker.

 Take off burner, let cool in pot for a couple hours, then once cooled down, package in freezer-friendly material.
 (You’ll have a lot to freeze).